AndroidPillars/SQL/README.md

 __Note__

 - We can use LIKE for Case-Sensitive and ILIKE for Case-InSensitive

+## Aggregation Function

+- SQL provides a variety of Aggregation Function.
+- The main idea of aggregate function is to take multiple inputs and return a single o/p.
+- The most common aggregate functions are listed below,
+- AVG() -> Returns a Average Value.
+- COUNT() -> Returns a number of Values.
+- MAX() -> Returns a maximum Value.
+- MIN() -> Returns a minimum Value.
+- SUM() -> Returns sum of All Values.

+__Note__

+- The aggregate

 ## Need to Know